husqvarnagroup/smart-garden-ipso-registry/README.md

 ## Where are the definitions used

-These are the known parts of the Smart System that use the definitions.
+These are the known parts of the GARDENA smart system that use the definitions.

 ### Firmware Update

-The repository `sg-firmware-rollout` has the IPSO definitions (this repo) as git submodule.
+The repository `sg-firmware-rollout` includes the IPSO definitions (this repo) as a git submodule.
 The definitions are rolled out together with the firmware files to ensure that the Gateway has always the newest definitions.

 ### Smart Garden Gateway